jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-18-guarding-the-garden-of-your-marriage.md

 title: "Guarding the Garden of Your Marriage"
 subtitle: "Because weeds don’t wait for permission"
 date: 2025-08-18
-excerpt: "In marriage, what you ignore grows—especially the lies and assumptions that divide.
+excerpt: "In marriage, what you ignore grows, especially the lies and assumptions that divide.
 Guard the garden.
 Pull the weeds."
 categories: faith marriage
 tags: [marriage, unity, thought life, spiritual growth, forgiveness]
 author: Jeff Thomas III